openshift-instruqt/instruqt/instruqt-tracks/developing-on-openshift-serverless/03-03-traffic-distribution/assignment.md

 ## Revision Names
 By default, Serverless generates random revision names for the service that is based on using the Serverless service’s `metadata.name` as a prefix.

-The following service deployment uses the same greeter service as the last section in the tutorial except it is configured with an arbitrary revision name.
+The following service deployment uses the same greeter service as the last section in the tutorial, except it is configured with an arbitrary revision name.

 Let's deploy the greeter service again, but this time set its **revision name** to `greeter-v1` by executing: